College Students Receive Awards for Innovation and Creativity in Walt Disney Imagineering’s 28th Imaginations Design Competition

-Twenty students from six teams were finalists in Walt Disney Imagineering’s 27th Imaginations Design Competition out of more than 270 qualified project submissions.
-In addition to the three top-placed teams, the other finalist teams came from Mulenberg College, University of Pennsylvania and Baylor University.
+Twenty-one students from six teams were finalists in Walt Disney Imagineering’s 28th Imaginations Design Competition out of more than 280 project submissions.
+In addition to the three top-placed teams, the other finalist teams came from University of Southern California and two teams from University of Texas at Austin.
 The top placed team is awarded a cash prize of $1,000, and an additional $1,000 grant is awarded to the sponsoring university.

-The six teams of finalists received an all-expense-paid trip to Walt Disney Imagineering in California from January 22 to 26 to meet and network with Imagineers, go behind-the-scenes to see how Disney magic is created, and interview for paid internships during their visit.
+The six teams of finalists received an all-expense-paid trip to Walt Disney Imagineering in California from February 4 to 8 to present their project to Imagineering executives, meet and network with Imagineers, go behind-the-scenes to see how Disney magic is created, and interview for paid internships during their visit.

 The projects were judged on mastery of skills and talents, guest experience, diversity and market perspective, uniqueness, adherence to project challenge, and team collaboration.
 The judges were looking for the ability to recognize the cultural nuances of the selected location, expanding the boundaries of what currently exists, and an evaluation of its business implications and impact on the community.